jenskutilek/UnicodeInfo-Glyphs/README.md

 Under _Usage,_ the dropdown contains a list of all orthographies that use the current character, with some additional information:

 ○ The font does not contain all basic characters.
 The orthography is not supported.

 ◑ The font contains all basic but not all optional characters.

 ● The font contains all basic and optional characters.

 Note: the circle gives you information about the _font_.
-It is independent of the current character.
+It is independent of the current character and independent of _Include optional characters_.

 Whenever you select an orthography that is not fully supported, a list of missing codepoints is printed to the console of the _Macro_ panel.